HanssonMagnus/HanssonMagnus.github.io/Books.md

 * Kuran, Private Truths, Public Lies: The Social Consequences of Preference Falsification
 * Thaler, Nudge
 * Thaler, Misbehaving: The Making of Behavioral Economics
+* Piketty, Capital in the Twenty-First Century
+* Jackson, Prosperity Without Growth: Economics for a Finite Planet

 #### Computer Science:
 * [The Pragmatic Programmer](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer)